kwgarylam/YCI_ArduinoLesson/exercises/WaterHeater/README_WatherHeater.md

 ### Libraries

-Basic libraries from the teaching material are used.
+Arduino libraries or YCI libraries from the teaching material are used for LED blinking.

-- YCI_Arduino.h
+- <YCI_Arduino.h>

 ### Pin out